varunshenoy/super-json-mode/README.md

 ## Examples

 We've tried to make Madlibs super easy to use.
-See the `examples` folder for more examples.
+See the `examples` folder for more examples and `vLLM` usage.

 Using HuggingFace Transformers: